Nuts ‘n Beans

 Bring a medium pot of water to a boil.
 Throw in some salt and blanch the leaves for a minute.
 Remove and plunge into ice water to chill, then remove and flatten on towels.
 Blot the tops as well and set aside.

 Mix the bread and milk until mushy with the sherry, garlic and parsley, then mix in the beef.
 Roll the mixture into 4-5 tubes and coat in flour.
 Heat the olive oil up in a large saute pan until hot.
 Brown the meat tubes on three-4 sides and remove.
-Add the onions to the pan to saute for a minute, or a long time to caramelize.
+Add the onions to the pan to saute for a minute, or a long time, to caramelize.
 Cook in the garlic for a minute with the bay leaf.
-Stir in the sherry and reduce by half.
-Add the beef broth and reduce by half.
-Meanwhile lay out the leaves over-lapping one halfway over another.
-Place a meat tube on top and roll like a burrito, then place in an oven dish.
-Repeat with the remaining product.
-When the sauce looks reduced and tasty, pour it over the wraps and bake for 15 minutes at 350°.
-Remove and serve with sour cream and potatoes.
+Stir in the sherry and reduce by half, then add the beef broth and reduce by half.

 Collagen, Gelatin and Fat, Oh My!